 We provide samples created by our in-house team, fittings and adjustments, duplicates, and costings, including three production volume levels.
 The latter makes it convenient for labels of varying sizes to produce the quantities they need with concise fees for pre-production and production.
 From start to finish, TEG is here to guide you on your way to designing, producing, and launching a high-end collection.

 Creating a successful fashion collection is about more than just working with a reputable fashion development and production house like TEG.
-It takes surface knowledge, such as terminology, garment construction, and fashion production comprehension, and a strong sense of creativity and a flair for business and marketing.
+It takes surface knowledge, such as terminology, garment construction, fashion production comprehension, a strong sense of creativity, and a flair for business and marketing.